cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 For instance, a decoder might be able to decode both CBOR and JSON.
 Such a decoder would need to mechanically distinguish the two formats.
-An easy way for an encoder to help the decoder would be to tag the entire CBOR item with tag 55799, the serialization of which will never be found at the beginning of a JSON text.
+An easy way for an encoder to help the decoder would be to tag the entire CBOR item with tag number 55799, the serialization of which will never be found at the beginning of a JSON text.

 # Serialization Considerations